charlyoleg2/parame78/pkg/triangule/README.md

 ![triangule\_triALArLL.svg](https://raw.githubusercontent.com/charlyoleg2/parame78/refs/heads/main/pkg/triangule/svg/triangule_triALArLL.svg)

 From two angles and one length, compute the two remaining lengths.
 The two input angles must be adjacent to the input length.
-After getting the third angle, it uses the *law of sines* for computing the two remaining traingle-side-lengths.
+After getting the third angle, it uses the *law of sines* for computing the two remaining triangle-side-lengths.

 ### triLALrL